ZakarFin/oskari-minifier/README.md

 You can include the oskari.js and the wanted oskari_lang_*.js like any JavaScript file to an HTML page with the oskari application and call Oskari.setPreloaded(true); before calling Oskari.app.startApplication(); to use the compiled version of the code.

+BETA) JSDoc generating with "node index.js docs" - assumes source is found under ./oskari and tries to generate docs from ./oskari/bundles to ./docs folder.
+Docs not currently generated correctly, might be a line-encoding issue.